Monisha-gif/comp-1950/README.md

 2. write a line or two about rationale for new site map
 3. Responsive design
 4. CSS Reset
-5. JavaScript and jQuery (whatever is doable, Matin, you can change stuff around)
+5. JavaScript and jQuery (whatever is doable, Matin, you can change stuff around freely)
 6. configure .htaccess file
 7. proof
 8. upload